kjae0/NeRF-Zoo/README.md

 # NeRF Zoo

 Pytorch implementation of NeRF(Neural Radiance Field) models.<br>
-Pretrained weights will be provided soon!
+Pretrained weights are provided through GoogleDrive.
+<strong> Building in progess... </strong>

 The main objective of this repository is to make nerf easy-to-customize and extensible.<br>